-North Niagara Falls Secure Storage Employment Area:
+• North Niagara Falls Secure Storage Employment Area:

 - Special Policy Area "7" is located within the North Niagara Falls Secure Storage Employment Area.
 As per policy 13.7, the area is recognized as a regeneration area that will accommodate a mix of light industrial, service commercial, office uses and recreational facilities.
 In addition, a portion of the area is located within the Transit Station Secondary Plan.
 While the intent of the Niagara Falls O.P. is to continue the expansion of the existing general industrial businesses within the Special Policy Area, the long-term intent is to transition the area to light industrial, service commercial and tourist commercial uses.
 For the areas surrounding the Transit Station this means that transitioning heavy industrial uses towards lighter industrial uses will support the development of a greater mix of housing units in the area (Part 2, section 13, policy 13.7.2). - Special Policy Area "62" is located within the North Niagara Falls Secure Storage Employment Area.
 As per policy 13.62.1.1, the intent for these lands is to support a broader range of employment activities including "light industrial; warehousing; office; laboratory and research facilities; automotive uses; service commercial uses such as restaurants, printing shops, fitness and recreation, convenience stores; and, institutional uses such as community centres, arenas, and churches." - Lands in and around this area also include stable residential neighbourhood.
-There may be an opportunity to explore some site specific conversion opportunities where there is potential to address historic land use compatibility issues or advance opportunities for transit oriented development.
+There may be an opportunity to explore some site-specific conversion opportunities where there is potential to address historic land use compatibility issues or advance opportunities for transit oriented development.

-Montrose Road Industrial Area:
+• Montrose Road Industrial Area:

 Special Policy Area "4" is located within the Montrose Road Industrial Area.
-As per policy 14.4, in addition to these lands being designated as Industrial, these lands may be used to accommodate an existing camping establishment.
+As per policy 14.4, in addition to these lands being designated as

-Stanley Avenue Business Park:
+Industrial, these lands may be used to accommodate an existing camping establishment.

-Special Policy Area "25" is located within the Stanley Avenue Business Park.
+- Stanley Avenue Business Park: - Special Policy Area "25" is located within the Stanley Avenue Business Park.
 As per policy 13.25, in addition to the Industrial designation, policies related to the Theme Park - Marineland designation apply.
 Permitted uses include office and service buildings ancillary to the Marineland operations.

 It should be noted that the Industrial designation is not intended to serve a significant commercial function.
-As per policy 8.4.1, the rezoning of industrial lands for non-industrial uses is to be limited.
+As per policy 8.4.1, the rezoning of industrial lands for nonindustrial uses is to be limited.

 In addition, the O.P. recognizes the City's natural features - Niagara Falls - and their location along the U.S. border, which make them a local and international tourist attraction and an employment generator for the City.
 The Niagara Falls O.P.
-Part 2, section 4, policy 4.1.4, states that lands designated as Tourist Commercial are considered to be Employment Areas in the context of the conversion policies of the plan, except as provided for in the O.P.
+Part 2, section 4, policy 4.1.4, recognizes the unique importance of the City's Tourist Commercial Areas, and particularly the accommodation sector, in providing a source of employment for residents.
+Accordingly, the O.P. provides an additional level of protection to these lands, noting that they should be protected from conversion to a nontourist commercial use through the application of the employment lands conversion policies set out in the O.P.
+When the City updates its commercial policies, it should consider the effectiveness of policy 4.1.4.